hungrymedia/wp-multipost/trunk/readme.txt

 == Changelog ==

+= 1.6.1 =
+* BUG FIX: Corrected bug where master posts were not removed from a sub-blog if a master post was unassigned from the sub-blog by unchecking the sub-blog checkbox during an edit.

 = 1.6 =
 * Added the ability to choose to which sub-blogs your master post is also posted.